ypjuri1728/Marquee-Training-/Profile Card/README.md

 - HTML
 - CSS
-- No JavaScript
+- JavaScript
 - No frameworks
+- No external libraries

 ---

+## 💡 JavaScript Functionality

+JavaScript is used to make the Follow button interactive.

+When the user clicks the button, it toggles between:

+**Follow → Following → Follow**

+---

 ## 👩‍💻 About

 **Name:** Priyanshi Yadav
-for profilecard
 **Role:** Data Scientist
 **University:** Parul University